Imago

 February 22, 2026, Pacific Palisades, California, USA: Tiger Woods speaks during the award ceremony after Jacob Bridgeman won the final round of the 2026 Genesis Invitational golf tournament on Sunday, February 22, 2026, at the Riviera Country Club in Pacific Palisades, California.
 JAVIER ROJAS/PI Jacob Bridgeman Wins The 2026 Genesis Invitational PUBLICATIONxINxGERxSUIxAUTxONLY – ZUMAp124 20260222_zaa_p124_165 Copyright: xJavierxRojasx

-There can be no more twisted story than that of Tiger Woods’ making a comeback to competitive golf.
-He did play one of the TGL Season 2’s finales as part of his Jupiter Links Golf Club team.
-This raised fans’ hopes that he would play the 2026 Masters, which President Donald Trump squashed, claiming he wouldn’t.
-Now, another surprising turn of events suggests he could be making a comeback, but not where most fans had hoped.
+There can be no more interesting story than that of Tiger Woods’ comeback to competitive golf.
+He did play one of the TGL Season 2’s finales as part of his Jupiter Links Golf Club team, which raised fans’ hopes that he would play the 2026 Masters.
+However, President Donald Trump claimed he wouldn’t, making everything uncertain again.
+Now, another surprising turn of events suggests he could be making a comeback, but not where hopes were blooming.

 Joel Beall shared an X post confirming that Tiger Woods is one of the entrants into the U.S. Senior Open.
 The event will run from July 2 to July 5, 2026.